Reinforcement Learning, Bit by Bit: Examples

 We next present several examples that illustrate implications of our regret bound and, in particular, how it can help in understanding an agent's data efficiency.
+While this regret bound can apply to any agent, for the purpose of illustration, we will focus mostly on Thompson sampling \citep{thompson1933likelihood,russo2018tutorial} and information-directed sampling agents \citep{russo2014learning}.
 We begin with multi-armed bandit environments, in which actions impact the immediate observation but do not induce delayed consequences.
 Then, we consider in Sections \ref{se:episodic-mdp} and \ref{se:chain} examples for which an agent's handling of delayed consequences becomes essential.

-As we will explain, for these latter examples, our generalized definition of the information ratio allows us to establish regret bounds much stronger than could be derived based on prior definitions.
+We find that in the mathematical analyses in Sections \ref{se:mab} and \ref{se:episodic-mdp}, it is more natural to measure information in nats rather than bits.
+For simplicity, we will use the same notation for entropy and mutual information but with the understanding that information is measured in nats.

-\subsubsection{Multi-Armed Bandits}
+\subsection{Multi-Armed Bandits}

 A multi-armed bandit, or {\it bandit} for short, is an environment $\environment = (\actions, \observations, \rho)$ for which each observation $O_{t+1}$ depends on the history $H_t$ only through the action $A_t$.
 As such, the observation probability function can be written as $\rho(o|a) \equiv \rho(o|h,a)$.
 We will refer to a reward function $r$ as a {\it bandit reward function} if reward similarly depends on history only through the current action and resulting observation, so that rewards can be written as $r(a,o) \equiv r(h,a,o)$.
 To simplify exposition, we will assume that bandit reward functions range within $[0,1]$.
 Since observation probabilities and rewards depend on $H_t$ only through $A_t$, there exists an optimal policy $\pi_*$ that selects actions independent from history, assigning a probability $\pi_*(a)$ to each action.